 The guest office is located between the bar and the sitting room.
 You will find telephone facilities and a computer station with satellite internet access and e-mail facilities.
 The lodge has loaner rods free of charge (there is however a flat charge of $250 for any breakages that need to be sent back to the US).
 We also have spinning rods and reels for bone fishing or for an outing to the reef for barracuda, jacks or grouper.
 Our shop is stocked with the following: Sage rods - Abel reels - Rio lines, backing and tippets - a good selection of flies - sunscreen and lip protectors – Mangrove sun gloves - dry bags - Action optics polarized sunglasses - Bair's Lodge Fishing shirts, caps and t-shirts.

-Most of the rooms in the house open on to a long verandah facing the ocean, with comfortable benches and tables to sip coffee in the morning or cocktails in the evening.
+Most of the rooms in the house open on to a long veranda facing the ocean, with comfortable benches and tables to sip coffee in the morning or cocktails in the evening.
 There are handy rod racks beside the outdoor showers, and we have a hose with fresh water to wash down your tackle in the evenings...
-From the verandah you just walk along the path to the dock where the flats boats are moored.
-Right by the verandah we have comfortable lounge chairs, a hammock and a beach bar deck right by the sea.
-The prevailing Southeast wind and verandah ceiling fans ensure there is always a breeze, so you can usually enjoy evenings outdoors without insects.
+From the veranda you just walk along the path to the dock where the flats boats are moored.
+Right by the veranda we have comfortable lounge chairs, a hammock and a beach bar deck right by the sea.
+The prevailing Southeast wind and veranda ceiling fans ensure there is always a breeze, so you can usually enjoy evenings outdoors without insects.

 Bedrooms and bathrooms